 "Larry Bird Ball" was the most popular sport in Terre Haute.

-The Sycamores went undefeated and reached No. 1 in Bird's senior year--that is, until a Michigan State team featuring a 6-9 guard named Earvin "Magic" Johnson knocked them off in the 1979 NCAA Championship Game, one of the most widely watched showdowns in basketball history.
-Bird was named the 1978-79 College Player of the Year and left ISU as the fifth-highest scorer in NCAA history.
-The Sycamores had gone 81-13 during Bird's three-year career.
+The Sycamores went undefeated and reached No. 1 in Bird's senior year -- that is, until a Michigan State team featuring a 6-foot-9 guard named Earvin "Magic" Johnson knocked them off in the 1979 NCAA Championship Game, one of the most widely watched showdowns in basketball history.
+Bird was named the 1978-79 College Player of the Year and left Indiana State as the fifth-highest scorer in NCAA history.
+The Sycamores went 81-13 during Bird's three-year career.

 The 1979-80 Celtics improved by 32 games to 61-21 and returned to the top of their division.
-Playing in all 82 contests, Bird led the team in scoring (21.3 ppg), rebounding (10.4 rpg), steals (143), and minutes played (2,955) and was second in assists (4.5 apg) and three-pointers (58).
-Although Magic also turned in an impressive first season for the NBA-champion Los Angeles Lakers, Bird was named NBA Rookie of the Year and made the first of his 12 trips to the NBA All-Star Game.
+Playing in all 82 contests, Bird led the team in scoring (21.3 ppg), rebounding (10.4 rpg), steals (143), and minutes played (2,955) and was second in assists (4.5 apg) and 3-pointers (58).
+Although Johnson also turned in an impressive first season for the NBA-champion Los Angeles Lakers, Bird was named Rookie of the Year and made the first of his 12 trips to the All-Star Game.

-An offseason trade that many consider the most lopsided in NBA history brought center Robert Parish and sixth man Kevin McHale to Boston, and they teamed with Bird and veteran Cedric Maxwell in a frontcourt that carried the Celtics to the NBA Championship in 1980-81.
-Boston survived a memorable Eastern Conference Finals series against Philadelphia in which the Celtics bounced back from a 3-1 deficit and posted come-from-behind victories in each of the last three games, then took the title over Moses Malone and the Houston Rockets in a six-game NBA Finals.
+Boston survived a memorable Eastern Conference finals against Philadelphia in which the Celtics bounced back from a 3-1 deficit and posted come-from-behind victories in each of the last three games, then took the title over Moses Malone and the Houston Rockets in a six-game NBA Finals.
 Bird once again led the team in points (21.2 ppg), rebounds (10.9 rpg), steals (161), and minutes (3,239).

 Fans were filling not only Boston Garden, which sold out the final 541 games of Bird's career, but arenas all over the country to witness Bird's exploits.
 Along with Magic, Bird was revitalizing the NBA, helping the league live up to its new slogan, "NBA Action: It's FAN-tastic."
 After only two seasons, fans, coaches and players knew exactly what Bird was all about: big numbers and clutch performances.
 Bird's concentration and composure were unmatched.
 He was unflappable and virtually unstoppable.
 The hours he had spent working on his shot as a youngster paid big dividends in the NBA.
 No other player in his era was as good or as consistent a shooter as Bird.